 “We are renting a trailer and driving all the way”

 Goals are mostly vague and impossible to measure, yet we need them as they provide direction.
-So we need something which is measurable and quantifiable and that is why objectives exist.
+So, we need something measurable and quantifiable and that is why objectives exist.

 Objectives are completely measurable, specific things we do to achieve our goal.